 Our Template Library features websites of many niches, each kit catering to the needs of our user community.
 These include portfolio sites, digital agency sites, magazine sites, beauty salons, and so much more.

-For this tutorial, we’ll use the Elementor Conference Event Template
+For this tutorial, we’ll use the Smart DemoWP Event Template for Elementor